Drywall Repair Handyman

 - Orange-peel or knockdown texture matching

-- Primer coat
+- Primer coat on all repairs

 Frequently Asked Questions

-Can you match Arizona orange-peel texture?
+Can you match orange-peel texture?

 Do you paint the repaired area?

 We apply a primer coat on all repairs.
 For the final color coat, we recommend homeowners paint the entire wall to avoid visible patch outlines, especially on older or faded walls.
+If your wall paint has aged or faded, even a perfect patch will show as a lighter spot once primed.
+Full-wall painting solves that problem.